 - It will look darker and syrupy when time is done.

 - Pour over popcorn-nut mixture & toss well.

-- Spray a baking sheet with nonstick spray then spread popcorn mixture into a single layer and bake.
+- Spray a baking sheet with nonstick spray then spread pumpkin caramel popcorn mixture into a single layer and bake.

 All ready to eat whenever you want it.
-Great for a sweet fall snack or while watching your favorite movie.
-I like to serve mine in some metal cones that I bought with colorful napkins inside.
+I love to eat this Pumpkin Spice Caramel Corn for a sweet fall snack or while watching my favorite movie.
+I like to serve mine in some metal cones that I bought lined with colorful napkins inside.
 Doesn’t it just look like fall?
+Enjoy!

 The perfect popcorn for fall!
 Easy to make Pumpkin Caramel Popcorn is flavored with pumpkin puree, maple syrup and caramel.
 Great for a snack and sure to be a hit when movie night rolls around.

 - 1 1/2 cups pecans halved

 - 1/4 teaspoon fine sea salt or popcorn salt

 Preheat oven to 300 degrees.
 Spray a large rimmed cookie sheet with non-stick cooking spray.

 In a large bowl, combine the popped corn with pecans, pumpkin pie spice and salt.
 Mix well.